sembooooo/BaremetalPi_Learning/st_files/project/Read.md

 Note: I have taken the help of some st provided header files and CMSIS files for learning the coding style(inline functions, typedefs' etc)  they have adopted to.
-For feasibility i have reused some structure typedefs as they are very long to write.
+For ease in typing i have copied and pasted some structure typedefs as they are very long to write.